dotsunited/wordpress-boilerplate/README.md

-The Dots United Wordpress Boilerplate
+The Dots United WordPress Boilerplate
 ===

 A barebones, clean and minimalist WordPress Boilerplate, developed at